Strategy is for the Brave

 When this is the right fit

-This approach to strategic planning is a good fit when:
+This approach to strategy is a good fit when:

 - You want a plan that guides decisions, not just documents intent